tpSpace/infra/README.md

-# infra
+# Thesis Infrastructure Repository

+## 📚 Complete Documentation

+**👉 For comprehensive setup and usage instructions, see: [COMPLETE-THESIS-INFRASTRUCTURE-GUIDE.md](./COMPLETE-THESIS-INFRASTRUCTURE-GUIDE.md)**

-## Overview
+## Quick Overview

-This repository contains the infrastructure configuration for the thesis project, including Kubernetes manifests for backend and frontend services.
+This repository contains the infrastructure configuration for the thesis project, implementing GitOps principles with ArgoCD for automated deployment of frontend and backend services.

 ## Services